What are your chances of acceptance?

 To learn more about BS/MD programs, watch one of our popular recorded live streams, led by a student in Boston University’s BS/MD program, or take a look at CollegeVine’s list of Best Colleges for Pre Med.

-Many students are interested in BS/MD programs, which allow students to complete undergraduate and medical degree studies simultaneously.
+Many students are interested in BS/MD programs, for the guaranteed acceptance to medical school and, in some cases, the accelerated timeline.
 However, there are some pros and cons of this kind of program that you should consider before applying.

 Pros

-Experience in Medicine: Medical school is extremely difficult, so the earlier you can get real-world experience, the better.
-You work with patients, doctors and nurses while completing your undergraduate training and gain valuable skills and knowledge that cannot be taught within the classroom alone.
+Experience in Medicine: Medical school is extremely difficult, so the earlier you get real-world experience, the better.
+Through one of these programs, you’ll work with patients, doctors, and nurses, to gain valuable skills and knowledge that cannot be taught within the classroom alone.

 Cons

-Greater Time Commitment: Not only are there more years required to obtain an undergraduate degree before medical school, but you will also be taking more courses than the average student at the same time.
-Many BS/MD programs require an extra course or two each semester, which can make it difficult to find the balance between work and play.
+Greater Time Commitment: The specifics of each BS/MD program can vary, but in some of them, you’ll be taking more courses than the average student.
+Many BS/MD programs, especially accelerated ones, require an extra course or two each semester, which can make it difficult to find the balance between work and play.

 How Hard Is It to Get Into BS/MD Programs?

 In a word, extremely.
-The BS/MD is the most sought after dual-degree program.
-Incoming classes are typically very small and acceptance rates very low, ranging from 1 to 10 percent.
+The BS/MD is the most sought-after dual-degree program.
+Incoming classes are typically very small and acceptance rates are very low, often below 5%.

 Remember, many students mature and hit their stride in college, not high school.
-If your high school grades, test scores, and extracurricular activities are not stellar, the chances of you being accepted to a BS/MD program are much lower.
-If that description sounds like it could apply to you, perhaps you will be a stronger candidate for medical school after four years of college and on-the-job experience.
+If your high school grades, test scores, and extracurricular activities are not stellar, the chances of you being accepted to a BS/MD program are low.
+If that’s you, you would likely be a stronger candidate for medical school after four years of college and on-the-job experience.

-Also, most joint programs require interviews for students who make it to the semi-finalist stage of the process, so be sure you are ready to make your case for medical school as a 17-year-old high school student.
+Finally, most joint programs require interviews for students who make it to the semi-finalist stage of the process.
+If you’re considering BS/MD programs, be sure you are ready to explain your readiness for medical school as a 17-year-old high school student.

 List of All BS/MD Programs

 Study programs carefully.
 Note that some are targeted at specific demographics, such as students of color, first-generation students, or students from rural areas.
 Others pair undergraduate education in the U.S. with medical school in the Caribbean.
-Some programs do not guarantee admission to med school, but acceptance into the program greatly increases the likelihood of matriculation in the paired med school through exclusive opportunities for early application privileges.
+Some programs do not actually guarantee admission to med school, but do give you a significant boost during the application process to the paired med school through exclusive opportunities for early application privileges.

-Finally, be aware that all programs require undergrads to earn specific GPAs and some also require certain threshold grades on the MCAT to move on to the paired medical school.
-This is a long-term commitment!
-Some may also require specific GPAs and test scores from high school applicants.
+Finally, be aware that all programs require undergrads to earn specific GPAs, and some also require certain threshold grades on the MCAT to move on to the paired medical school.
+This is a long-term commitment–getting in doesn’t mean you can slack off in undergrad!
+Some may also require specific high school GPAs and standardized test scores for you to even apply from high school.

 Program Name